dev-academy-programme/curriculum/concepts/problem-solving/README.md

 7. Rubber ducky
 8. Google
 9. Blocked?
 Ask peers on cohort Slack
 10. Still blocked?
+Ask in `#code-help-desk` on Slack
+11. Still blocked?
 Tag a coach
-11. Reflect
+12. Reflect

 ### 1. Pseudocode
 First step: don't code - you'll get tied up in syntax and minor details.
 Work out what you actually want to do by [pseudocoding](/concepts/pseudocode).
 Get up.
 Go for a walk.
 Think about it.